FraserR1188/Pokemon-Emporium/README.md

 	* [Acknowledgements]

 ## Project Goals
-This website is dedicated to the love of Pokemon and targets to main fanbases, Pokemon Cards and also the game itself with the Pokedex aspect.
+This website is dedicated to the love of Pokemon and targets to main fanbases, people who enjoy Pokemon cards and also the game itself with the Battleground aspect.
 The memory card is light hearted with a timer and a time to beat rather than a countdown timer to make less stressful and more fun to play and also to play again.

-There is also a section on the website called Pokemon Battlegrounds where the user and come and pick three Pokemon and fight against the computer.
+There is also a section on the website called Pokemon Battlegrounds where the user will come and pick three Pokemon and fight against the computer.

 ## User Stories
 #### Game Users: